intel/tcf/doc/09-api-http.rst

 **Arguments:**

 - *image*: the name of the image to read.
-A list of valid images can be found using the command in :ref:`Listing possible flashing targets <http_listing_possible_flashing_targets>`
+A list of valid images can be found using the command in :ref:`listing possible flashing targets <http_listing_possible_flashing_targets>`

   Type: string

   Disposition: mandatory

 - *image_offset*: offset in bytes from which to start reading relative to the image's beginning

   Type: integer